7 Things You Must Never Ask AI to Do in Crypto Trading

 The deeper problem: AI cannot tell whether a project is real.
 The whitepaper can be plagiarized, the team can be anonymous fakes, the smart contract can be a knockoff, on-chain volume can be wash-traded — AI sees none of that.
 It reads "what the project says it is," not "what the project actually is."

-Real failure case: a 2024 rug-pull "AI + DePIN" project was described by ChatGPT pre-launch as "combining AI and decentralized storage, with a team from Silicon Valley" — verbatim from the website's self-description.
-After the rug, users went back to their ChatGPT logs and realized everything the model said was a regurgitation of marketing copy.
+Common pitfall example: a rug-pull "AI + DePIN" project gets described by ChatGPT pre-launch as "combining AI and decentralized storage, with a team from Silicon Valley" — the kind of description that's lifted verbatim from the website's self-description.
+After the rug, looking back you'd find everything the model said was a regurgitation of marketing copy.

 The alternative: split token review into 3 independent steps — (1) use Skills Hub's token_analysis to pull the objective data (holder concentration, liquidity, honeypot check); (2) read the contract source yourself, or use a professional tool like De.Fi Scanner; (3) verify team, partners, and community activity yourself (not just Telegram member count — look at message frequency and original content ratio).
 AI helps with step 1.
 Steps 2 and 3 are not for AI.